Main Post Office Palace, Belgrade: History

-The Main Post Office, whose history of service dates back to the 1840s, was the national postal institution not only in Serbia but in the whole of the Кingdom of Serbs, Croats and Slovenes, later the Кingdom of Yugoslavia.
-On the other hand, the Post Office Savings Bank began operations in 1923 at the Hotel Мoskvа at Теrazije Street.
+The Main Post Office, whose history of service dates back to the 1840s, was the national postal institution not only in Serbia but in the whole of the Kingdom of Serbs, Croats and Slovenes, later the Kingdom of Yugoslavia.
+On the other hand, the Post Office Savings Bank began operations in 1923 at the Hotel Moskva at Terazije Street.
 Although a young institution, the Post Office Savings Bank became one of the "most popular financial institutions" in the whole country after a few years of operation, so the rooms of the Hotel Moskva became too small.
 The authorities solved the question of inadequate accommodation of both institutions with the construction of a single building for the Main Post Office and the Post Office Savings Bank.

 Despite all the activities related to the construction of buildings intended for postal services, the Main Post Office Palace was not constructed until the beginning of the 1930s.
 An all-Yugoslav competition for the project of the "Palace of the Post Office Savings Bank and the Main Post Office and Telegraph" was announced in 1930.
 From a total of fifteen of submitted works, three papers and four purchases were selected and awarded.
-First prize was awarded to the joint project of Zagreb-based architects Јosip Pičman and Аndrija Baranji, designed according to the principles of modern architecture, while the second prize was awarded to the also modern project of Slovenian architect Аco Lovrenčić.
+First prize was awarded to the joint project of Zagreb-based architects Josip Pičman and Andrija Baranji, designed according to the principles of modern architecture, while the second prize was awarded to the also modern project of Slovenian architect Aco Lovrenčić.
 However, the realization of the winning project was soon abandoned.
 The beginning of the 1930s was marked by the European-wide economic crisis, while the second reason lay in the discontent of the highest state authorities by the selected project of architect Pičman, which in their opinion did not satisfy the requirements for representative and monumental architecture of public buildings.
 The reduction and ease of the facade canvas of Pičman's project did not fit the dominant architectural concept, which included the architecture of public buildings expressing the power, prosperity and statehood of the young Kingdom of Yugoslavia through its gorgeous, academically shaped facades.
 Immediately after the competition, it was decided that the Ministry of Construction amend the winning project.
 Elaboration of the sketches was entrusted to the architect Dimitrije M. Leko, and within the ministry, a narrower internal competition was organized to create new plans for the façades of the building, where the project of the architect Vasilije Androsov was evaluated as the best one.
 However, after the adoption of the new project of architect Androsov, the construction of the building did not start until another almost five years.
 Having approved the construction in 1934, the ceremony of consecration of the foundation stone took place on 17 August 1935.
 The work on the realization of this very important facility for the then Belgrade environment lasted three years and ended on 10 October 1938.